wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_javascript_guide.md

 The extension for a JavaScript file is **.js**

-For an introduction to Javascript, refer to the [Intro to JS presentation](http://nupurkapoor.github.io/js-study-group/).
+For more information on Javascript resources, refer to the [Intro to JS presentation](http://nupurkapoor.github.io/js-study-group/).
 Please also check out the Front End Hack Night [JavaScript Study Guide](https://github.com/womenwhocodedc/organization/blob/master/learning-resources/front-end-hack-nights/javascript_study_guide.md)

 *While it’s possible to embed all three layers within the same document, keeping them separate gives us one valuable advantage: we can modify or replace any of the layers without having to change the others.*

 ### Javascript (The Basics)

-First off, the main difference between Javascript and HTML/CSS is that Javacript is considered a programming language while HTML/CSS is considered a scripting langauge.
-Programming languages use logic to get things to function in a certain way often times based on the behavior of the user.
-Where as HTML/CSS is used to section off, design and declare certain elements of a page.
+First off, the main difference between Javascript and HTML/CSS is that Javascript is considered a programming language while HTML/CSS is considered a mark-up langauge.
+Programming languages use logic to get things to function in a certain way often times based on the behavior of the user, where as HTML/CSS is used to section off, design and declare certain elements of a page.

 For this guide, We are going to show you how to attach or add Javascript to an HTML/CSS page in order to make two things happen.
-First, get a button to reveal text when clicked and second create an array with a set of information and that a function pulls from and prints to the page (You'll understand what this means later).
+First, get a button to reveal text when clicked and second create an array with a set of information that a function pulls from and prints to the page (You'll understand what this means later).

 #### Practice - About me